obophenotype/cell-ontology/docs/relations_guide.md

 To record the location of a cell in an anatomical space (e.g., a sinus), [**'located in'**](http://purl.obolibrary.org/obo/RO_0001025) is used.

 For example:

 ‘[lymph node marginal reticular cell](http://purl.obolibrary.org/obo/CL_0009103)’ subClassOf [**'located in'**](http://purl.obolibrary.org/obo/RO_0001025) *some* ['subcapsular sinus of lymph node'](http://purl.obolibrary.org/obo/UBERON_0005463)

 ### overlaps

-[**'part of'**](http://purl.obolibrary.org/obo/BFO_0000050) applies in cases where all of the cell is within the anatomical structure, but some cells have parts in multiple anatomical structures.
+[**'part of'**](http://purl.obolibrary.org/obo/BFO_0000050) applies in cases where an entire cell is within an anatomical structure, but some cells have parts in multiple anatomical structures.
 For example, many neurons span multiple regions of the central nervous system.
 The general relation for this is [**overlaps**](http://purl.obolibrary.org/obo/RO_0002131) (has some part in).

 [**overlaps**](http://purl.obolibrary.org/obo/RO_0002131) is not currently used directly in the cell ontology (time of writing 05/2023), but more specific relationships exist for recording the location of neurons and their parts.
 These are described in the next section.